hodcroftlab/covariants/notes.md

 Spain opened borders to EU countries on 21 June (but not Portugal, until 1 July[AA](https://www.aa.com.tr/en/europe/spain-opens-borders-as-cases-inch-up-again/1896454#:~:text=Total%20COVID%2D19%20infections%20in,requested%20more%20time%20in%20isolation.)

+## Netherlands
+From June 15, open to EU & Schengen Area where under control.
+Denmark, UK, Sweden are 'code Orange' (meaning of this can vary...)
+[NL times](https://nltimes.nl/2020/06/14/dutch-travel-bans-domestic-rules-ease-monday)

+From July 1, open to all Schengen Area, except UK and Sweden who are still Code Orange.
+However some places still restrict travel from NL (list in article) [NL Times](https://nltimes.nl/2020/06/30/eu-let-tourists-dutch-restrictions-ease-us-still-permitted)

 ## France
 Opened borders to EU countries on 15 June [HSE](https://hse.cern/content/travel-restrictions-switzerland-and-france-covid-19) [Honolulu Star Advertiser](https://www.staradvertiser.com/2020/06/14/breaking-news/france-to-end-covid-19-border-lockdown-open-up-to-europe/)